Native Compilation of Tables and Stored Procedures

 Stored procedures that are marked with NATIVE_COMPILATION are natively compiled.
 This means the Transact-SQL statements in the procedure are all compiled to native code for efficient execution of performance-critical business logic.

-For more information about natively compiled stored procedures, see Introduction to Natively Compiled Stored Procedures.
+For more information about natively compiled stored procedures, see Natively Compiled Stored Procedures.

 Consider the following sample stored procedure, which inserts rows in the table t1 from the previous example: